tommo2023/kevdemo2/README.md

 - Uses Mocktail for unit testing
 - Uses Mocktail for bloc testing

+## Google Maps key not included
+- You will need to add your own Google Maps key to the AndroidManifest.xml and Appdelegate.swift files

 ## TODO
-WIP to add Firebase Auth and Firebase Firestore
+- WIP to add Firebase Auth and Firebase Firestore
-WIP adapt to more platforms
+- WIP adapt to more platforms